We were so impressed by the counselors!

-Required for all staff, our eight-day training takes place prior to the opening of camp.
+Required for all staff, training takes place prior to the opening of camp via zoom and in person.
 You’ll become immersed in our camp philosophy, and you’ll explore the routines, goals, and methodology for working with each age group.
 This is a hands-on experience to learn about building relationships, establishing mutual confidence and support, and practicing particular skills.

 Many new counselors also have the opportunity to attend our First Aid & CPR course just prior to orientation.
 The course would ordinarily cost you $200, but we offer it to our staff at no additional charge.
 It teaches valuable, potentially life-saving skills that will benefit you the rest of your life.